Tyrtania119/ConsoleSudoku/README.md

 ## Known bugs, things to improve

-*During game when player inputs numberOfRow <Enter> numberOfCol <Enter> number instead of R|C|N in one line they can lose track of what was already input
+* During game when player inputs numberOfRow [Enter] numberOfCol [Enter] number instead of R|C|N in one line they can lose track of what was already input
 	-> ADD TRACKER TO SHOW PLAYER ROW COL NUMBER SELECTED

-*Only one save can be made and loaded
+* Only one save can be made and loaded
 	-> CHANGE SAVING SYSTEM SO PLAYER CAN SAVE MANY FILES

-*Folder hierarchy xD
+* Folder hierarchy xD

+* All the bugs I don't know about :]

 ## Majóweczka :]